amfrye777/MSDS6306_Week6CaseStudy/Paper/Afrye_Week6CaseStudy.md

     ##  $ CountryCode : chr  "ABW" "ADO" "AFG" "AGO" ...
     ##  $ Long.Name   : chr  "Aruba" "Principality of Andorra" "Islamic State of Afghanistan" "People's Republic of Angola" ...
     ##  $ Income.Group: chr  "High income: nonOECD" "High income: nonOECD" "Low income" "Lower middle income" ...

+It was identified that of the 234 records loaded, that 24 of them contain blanks.
+After we remove the 24 records, we are left with 210 observations.

 Data Analysis & Questions
 =========================